vinsJ/instagramProjection/scraping/README.md

 **Why Node.Js ?**

 Simply because we want to explore different languages.
-We already have some experience with Selenium and BS4, let's use Axios and Cheerios, it'll be fun !
+We already have some experience with Selenium and BS4, let's use Axios and Cheerio, it'll be fun !

 ## Information we want to get